A major commissioning project supporting the future of Australian music

 Sydney based Ella Macens is a fast-emerging composer with a passion for choral, orchestral and chamber music writing.

-Cathy Milliken is a versatile performer known for her sonic improvisations using oboe and voice.
+Cathy Milliken is an international award-winning performer and composer known for her evocative instrumental and vocal works.

 Jordan Moore is a young composer from the rural city of Geraldton in the mid west region of Western Australia.